v-community/v_by_example/examples/methods/methods.md

 ## Exercises

 1. Create a method for the type `Person` that determines if a person is of legal-age.
-2. Create a method that determines whether a `Animal` has fur or not.
+2. Create a method that determines whether an `Animal` has fur or not.